apollographql/core-schema-js/README.md

 ### canonized value types

-a few types—notably `HgRef`, `LinkUrl`, and `Version`—are *canonized*. that is, they can only be created via a memoized function, which ensures that two equivalent instances will always be the same instance:
+a few types—notably `GRef`, `LinkUrl`, and `Version`—are *canonized*. that is, they can only be created via a memoized function, which ensures that two equivalent instances will always be the same instance:

 ```typescript
 expect(LinkUrl.from('https://specs/example/?extraneous&stuff&ignored'))